 But the origin of the word carries a darker shadow. Ἐλπίς or Elpis, is the Greek Goddess of Hope.
 Elpis shows up as a minor character in numerous tales of death, grief, and struggle.
 She is the fatherless child of the Goddess of Night.
 Her sisters are the Fates, the three demons that decide how long each of us shall live.
 Her brother is the God of Doom.
 Her whole family is inextricably linked to suffering.

 Elpis is best known for her role in Pandora’s story.
 You might remember that Zeus punished Prometheus’ family for stealing fire from Mt.
 Olympus.
-He gifted Pandora – Prometheus’ sister-in-law – a box and cautioned her to never open it.
-But curiosity won and she opened the box.
+He gifted Pandora – Prometheus’ sister-in-law – a box, but cautioned her to never open it.
+Curiosity won and she peeked inside.
 Out flew every misery that man now knows: pain, war, injustice, hatred, sickness, misfortune, grief.
 In horror, Pandora slammed the box lid closed, but not before the miseries had escaped.
 The only thing left in the box was hope, where it rests to this day, the only thing allowing humans to face life’s hardships.

 This story paints Elpis as a goddess of optimism and fulfilled expectations.
 But the Greek spelling of her name – Ἐλπίς – actually means foreboding, dread, or disappointment.